deliciouslytyped/szofsd-homework-proj/devnotes.md

 8. maven site / javadoc empirically seems to use relative paths
 9. Having an ssh and a MobaXterm session open, with the latter forwarding X11 to its Xorg and the former using DISPLAY works just fine
 10. cache git credentials for some time `git config --local credential.helper "cache --timeout=$((3600*4))"`
+11. So far dropping into a reverse shell in GitHub Actions seems to be the best way to debug them.
+TODO code sample / oneliner